FinnWelzmueller/FLASHES2.0/README.md

 As no modified physical model exists for x-ray outburst to date - which is relatable as the sources covered in the FLASHES2.0 catalogue are of very different types - the relevance calculation has to be purely data-driven.
 To provide a reliable relevance for every source individually, a Machine Learning Algorithm is deployed which learns the behaviour of every source, analyses the newly incoming datapoint and calculates the relevance accordingly.

+## Alerting

+FLASHES2.0 supports alerting, which are shown on the web-application.

 ## Deployment Guide

+FLASHES2.0 can be hosted locally to tailor relevance calculations to individual needs.
+This guide shows how to set up FLASHES2.0 on your local device.

 1. Clone the project to the desired directory.
 2. Fill in your credentials in the env-example file and rename the file to ".env".